mannin35/CS-180-Project-5/README.md

 #### Interactions

 Anywhere a message is being interacted with, ConversationManager is being used.
 It is specifically used extensively within the main logic of `ApartmentsMessager`.
 It is used to keep track of a user's messages and allow for them to view, send, edit, and delete them.
 It also does this in a concurrent fashion uses Object locks so that multiple users can use the program at once.

 #### Testing

 Applicable Test Cases:

 - Test 3: Buyer messages Seller through Stores
-- Test 4: Buyer messeges Seller through Search
+- Test 4: Buyer messages Seller through Search
 - Test 5: Seller messages Buyer through List
 - Test 6: Seller messages Buyer through Search
 - Test 11: Seller imports '.txt' file